vharavu/pyFiles/README.md

 # pyFiles
-Started this repo to learn pythom.
+Started this repo to learn python.
 It then grew into a holder for viz tools for my work.
 Using/learning matplotlib, numpy, pandas...